 Gamification in education has its advantages for learners, including increased engagement, motivation, enhanced retention of material, and improved collaboration with peers.
 Even still, gamification has downsides, such as reliance on extrinsic motivation with rewards, competitive stress, and the oversimplification of complex topics.
 When approaching subjects with more complicated mechanisms, open-ended, and process-led experiences, it may be best to forego gamification as it may detract from the learning experience.
 On the other hand, gamification may enhance students’ learning experience in more direct learning concepts.

-Implementing gamification requires time, expertise, and resources to produce quality content that will not detract from the learning experience, which may not always be available.
-Therefore, it is important to apply gamification thoughtfully, with aesthetics in mind.
+Implementing gamification requires time, expertise, and resources to produce quality content that will not detract from the learning experience.
+Therefore, it is essential to apply gamification thoughtfully, with aesthetics, accessibility, and inclusivity in mind.